-Summer is a time when health conscious folks, dog owners included, tend to eat more of certain fruits simply because they’re in season.
-For peaches the biggest harvests are typically from May thru September in the United States.
+Summer is when health conscious folks, dog owners included, tend to eat more of certain fruits simply because they’re in season.
+For peaches the biggest harvests are from May thru September in the United States.

 Can I Give My Dog Peaches?
 Answer: Yes, occasionally but never the pit